marcelkohl/dbex/README.md

 - fix action buttons styling on tree items
 - generate log from all queries
 - create connection action for refresh
+- destroy all the created elements when closing tab

 ## Would be nice
 - autocomplete on query area